 The Emergency Department at Carolinas Medical Center manages over 115,000 patients each year, or about 300 to 320 patients per day.
 The department features an unusually diverse mix of patient care opportunities including 30 percent medical, 27 percent surgical/traumatic, 25 percent pediatric, 15 percent obstetrical-gynecological, and 3 percent psychiatric and toxicological.
 Further, the socioeconomic diversity of our patient population sets us apart from other institutions.
 There four treatment areas: Major Treatment, Diagnostic Center, Ambulatory Emergency Center, and a 12-bed Children's ED.
 Patients are triaged to one of these four areas based on the acuity of illness.
 The Children's ED is first in the region that offers 24-hour emergency care for children in a family-centered environment.

 Two to four board-certified emergency medicine faculty members are present in the open areas 24-hours a day.
 Within the department are a satellite radiology suite and an observation unit which constitutes the Emergency Department's Chest Pain Evaluation Center.
 Additional features include digital X-ray, computerized labs and transcriptions, point-of-care testing, and wireless networking.
-In 2004, Carolinas Medical Center achieved Chest Pain Center accreditation from the Society of Chest Pain Centers, as well as Primary Stroke Certification through The Joint Commission.

 The Cannon Research facility was completed in 1991 and serves as a small and large animal lab for all clinical departments in the medical center.
 The Department of Emergency Medicine has dedicated lab space, including two operating rooms and a small animal lab.
 Support personnel include two research scientists at the Ph.D. level, two clinical research nurses, and four lab technicians.